Sandjio/face_recognition_login/readme.md

-# Face Recognition Login with Django and Teachable Machine
+# Face Recognition Login with Django and Teachable Machine By SANDJIO WAGNE EMMANUEL of software engineering

 This project uses a Teachable Machines model to perform face recognition for login authentication.
 Users authenticate with their camera to log in, and if the face is recognized, they are redirected to a success page.